leodido/hrr/README.md

 ## Requirements

-The only requirements are the R language (tested in version 3.0.2).
+The only requirement is the R language (tested in version 3.0.2).

 ## License